 Resources

-(Updated May 2, 2012) This page is in constant update and contains papers, tutorials, and links to other resources for clever experimentation on AMT.
-If you have any suggestion, write to gpaolacci-at-rsm.nl.
+(Updated March 4, 2018) This page is in constant update [EDIT: not really] and contains papers, tutorials, and links to other resources for clever experimentation on MTurk.

 Tutorials